MIS611 – Information Systems Capstone

 The Target Audience

-Senior executives, employees, and clients or the end-users of Lloyds Bank are considered as the target audience for this project.
+Senior executives, employees, and clients or the end-users of Lloyds Bank are considered as the target audience for this business management assignment help project.
 The inclusion of a computerized recruitment process, along with the training programs, would entail a significant improvement in the current working processes and systems at Lloyds Bank.
-This is including internal planning and any modifications in the operation areas.
+This includes internal planning and any modifications in the operation areas.
 It is targeting senior executives and employees (Banyi et al., 2021).
 The current management and employees will focus on these projects’ steps.
 If the concerns, expectations, and requirements of these individuals are not taken into account, the probability of success will be significantly reduced.
 In addition, the initiative would also address supervisors and managers working within the organization.
 This is for the reason that employee treatment needs some care.
 Some countermeasures are needed to address discrimination, malpractice for inducingadditional revenue.
 It requires training and management development and some implementation of feedback mechanisms.
 These mechanisms will be focusing on employees, teams, and managers.

 Besides this, there is another significant purpose for the selection of this particular project approach.
 The digital transformation in banking can be considered a significant element for this.
 The consideration for digital transformation being a critical aspect will enhance the operations of human resource management and more specifically, employee engagement, performance management, and recruitment.
 The agile project approach usually goes well with successful projects in software development sectors and IT or Information Technology (Mbama & Ezepue, 2018).
 Digital transformation within the banking sector somewhat depends on IT advancements and solutions.
-It makes the project
+It makes the project approach remarkable.

 In addition, the utilization of the agile project approach in this situation often depends on the assumption that agile approaches will lead to optimum positive results with comparatively low investments.
 Again, as Lloyds Bank is operating in a competitive industry, it can be stated that low cost and the investment return could help with longevity and performance to maintain corporate competitiveness.